pavk96/card-match/Readme.txt

 	Because it's my privacy haha

-	So you could see color card--*/
+	So you could see color card

+	This is from Youtube Zerocho's almost clone code--*/